swayamsivam37/centralized-license-service/Explanation.md

 License activation represents the association between a license key and a specific end-user instance (e.g. site URL, machine ID, or host).

-An activation indicates that a license key is currently in use on a given instance.
-This allows the system to track usage and enables future enforcement of seat limits.

 ```

 Brand